zynksoftware/Zynk-Workflow/_docs/FTP-Connector/Uploading-Files-with-FTP.md

 ### Retry Count
 _Required_
-The number of times to retry the upload if an error occurs.
+The number of times to retry the import if an error occurs.

-### Temporary Upload Settings
+### Temporary Import Settings
-Settings to allow using a temporary file name during the upload, and then rename once the upload is complete.
-See [Temporary Upload Settings](temporary-upload-settings)
+Settings to allow using a temporary file name during the import, and then rename once the import is complete.
+See [Temporary Import Settings](temporary-upload-settings)

 ### Zynk Settings
 See [Common Task Settings](common-task-settings)